 Despicable Me has Margo, Edith, and Agnes, the most innocent of Gru's adopted daughters.

 Murdoch Mysteries: Anna Fulford is a very sweet and very kind young English woman and Detective Murdoch's Temporary Love Interest.
-She receives the Break the Cutie treatment and lots of crap is going on in her life but she manages to stay relatively upbeat and is cute as ever.
 Even Julia, who should be jealous of her, says that Anna's lovely and seems to really mean it.

 Cat Valentine from Victorious and now Sam & Cat is cuteness in human form.
 Just try not to go "Awwww" one or twenty times an episode on seeing her.
 You can't, can you?

-Nanashi in Duel Savior Destiny is probably the cutest/cutesiest and most innocent character in the story.
+Duel Savior Destiny: Nanashi is the cutest/cutesiest and most innocent character in the story.
 She frequently uses the third person and has her own verbal tic.
 She's very hands on and affectionate.
 She's also undead, so the main character wants nothing to do with her or her affections.

 Rinoa from Final Fantasy VIII.
-Reportedly, Tetsuya Nomura, the head character designer for Square at the time, specifically wanted her to give off a "cute" vibe, and pretty much built her entire character around this idea.
+Reportedly, Tetsuya Nomura, the head character designer for Square at the time, specifically wanted her to give off a "cute" vibe, and built her character around this idea.

-Vivi, the adorable little black mage from Final Fantasy IX was so loved by fans, he made a cameo in Kingdom Hearts 2.
-He also dies at the very end, due to the black mages' short lifespan.
+Final Fantasy IX: Vivi, the adorable little black mage was so loved by fans, he made a cameo in Kingdom Hearts 2.
+Throughout the game he acts like Zidane's kid brother and fidgets with his hat when nervous.

-Ringo represent the more cheerful, optimistic side of Luke in Film Conscience.
+Film Conscience: Ringo represent the more cheerful, optimistic side of Luke.

-Jane Bennet in The Lizzie Bennet Diaries corresponds to the description of this trope.
-She's universally loved and admired.
+The Lizzie Bennet Diaries : Jane Bennet is universally loved and admired.
 She's adorable and nice to everybody, and genuine in her sweetness.
 Interesting how a woman in her mid twenties can pull this off.

 Clover of the Whateley Universe.
 One of the youngest kids at Superhero School Whateley Academy, she's a naive wizardess-wannabe with the cutest puppy ever.
 And a witch hat she's sure will give her magic powers.
 She also happens to be a powerful Reality Warper and her puppy Buttons can turn into a monstrous dog the size of a pony.